Roberto C. BlanchShareholder

 Mr. Blanch is a member of the Southeast Florida Chapter of the Community Association Institute (CAI) and previously served as a Board of Director.
 He is also a member of the Dade County Bar Association, Cuban American Bar Association and of the Real Property, Probate and Trust Law Section of The Florida Bar.
 Mr. Blanch is currently a member of the Saint Thomas University Law School Board of Advisors and serves on the Board of Directors of Mater Academy, Inc., a not-for-profit organization overseeing the operation of twenty-six charter schools in Miami-Dade County, Florida.
 Mr. Blanch also previously served as a member of the Board of Directors for the Spanish American League Against Discrimination.

-Mr. Blanch was named to the 2022 Best Lawyers in America listing under the community association practice group.
+Mr. Blanch was named to the 2022 and 2023 Best Lawyers in America listing under the community association practice group.
 He speaks regularly at State-approved board member certification courses and educational seminars pertaining to the establishment and operation of condominium and homeowner associations in Florida and authors articles pertaining to various issues affecting community associations.

 - Co-authored a chapter in the Third Edition of the Florida Condominium and Community Association Law Manual published by The Florida Bar, entitled "The Role of the Association In Condominium Operations."